-Teachers will record student hours accessed from the distance education curriculum's reports and submit student hours according to local program data collection procedures.
-For VirtualSC users, Virtual Learning Coordinators will work with VirtualSC teachers to determine student contact hours and then report those hours according to local program data collection procedures.
+Teachers will record participant hours accessed from the distance education curriculum's reports and submit participant hours according to local program data collection procedures.

-For learners who receive both distance education and traditional classroom instruction during a program year (such as a blended distance-classroom approach or concurrent enrollment in both types of instruction), both types of hours should be entered into LACES.
+For participants who receive both distance education and traditional classroom instruction during a program year (such as a blended distance-classroom approach or concurrent enrollment in both types of instruction), both types of hours should be entered into LACES.
 LACES will then classify the learner based on which instructional modality was used the majority of the time (more than 50%).

-Assessment of Students in Distance Education
+Assessment of Participants in Distance Education

-Pre- and post- assessments of distance learners are conducted according to state assessment policy through face-to-face interaction with a trained test administrator.
-Distance learners are to be post-tested after the same amount of instructional time as traditional ABE students and ESL students (see Specific Assessment Policy I. Adult Basic Education and Adult Secondary Education and II.
+Pre- and post- assessments of distance learners are conducted according to state assessment policy through face-to-face or virtual interaction with a trained test administrator.
+Distance learners are to be post-tested after the same amount of instructional time as traditional ABE participants and ESL participants (see Specific Assessment Policy I. Adult Basic Education and Adult Secondary Education and II.
 English as a Second Language.)
-Actual and proxy contact hours should be combined to determine the appropriate time for post-assessment the student.
+Actual and proxy contact hours should be combined to determine the appropriate time for post-assessment the participant.

-NRS Reporting of Students in Distance Education
+NRS Reporting of Participants in Distance Education